Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Milan is competitively priced compared to other nearby Illinois cities, offering a more affordable alternative to larger urban areas, while still providing the necessary specialized care.
 It also stands as the most expensive senior living option in Milan due to the high level of care required.

-Amber Ridge Memory Care, located at 221 11th Avenue includes dementia and Alzheimer’s care service in Moline, Illinois and includes amenities like monitoring of all exits to prevent wandering, emergency call response system and physical, occupational and speech therapy.
-Amber Ridge Memory Care has a total of 41 dementia and memory care units for Rock Island county and surrounding areas residents.
-Amber Ridge Memory Care has a license to offer Alzheimer’s disease and dementia care in Moline, Illinois.
+Amber Ridge Memory Care, situated at 221 11th Avenue includes dementia and Alzheimer’s care service in Moline, Illinois and includes amenities like faith-based services, staff nurses trained in dementia care and color-coded rooms to assist with memory.
+Amber Ridge Memory Care contains a total of 41 memory care units for Rock Island county and nearby areas residents.
+Amber Ridge Memory Care is state-licensed to offer dementia care in Moline, Illinois.
 Its license # 5105090.

 In Milan, Illinois, Medicare, the federal health insurance program, does not typically cover the full costs of memory care services, which are provided in specialized facilities designed for individuals with Alzheimer's disease or other forms of dementia.
 Medicare primarily covers short-term stays in skilled nursing facilities (SNFs) if the individual requires intensive medical care and has a qualifying hospitalization.
 However, the majority of memory care facilities in Milan, Illinois, are not categorized as skilled nursing facilities, so Medicare will not generally cover long-term care costs associated with memory care.